Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: simulations

 Figure \ref{fig:wealth-dynamics} shows the step-by-step wealth shares over a duration of $10^6$ steps, as well as their moving averages over a window of $10$,$000$ steps for better visualization.
 After a brief initial phase, the no-regret learner (agent 2) converges to playing the correct distribution almost all the time, and it can be seen that its wealth approaches $1$.

 Figure \ref{fig:wealth-distribution-suffix} depicts the distribution of wealth shares for the agents at each time step during the second half of the simulation.
 It can be seen that the regret-minimizing agent 2 who is close to the correct distribution in the long run holds almost all the wealth almost all the time.
 Figure \ref{fig:wealth-distribution-prefix} depicts the distribution during the initial $10$,$000$ steps, showing a different picture.
 The Bayesian (agent 1) still managed to hold half of the wealth about half of this time, in line with the typical survival time estimate in Observation \ref{obs:survival-time-gainst-log-regret}.
+This illustrates the trade-off between short-term gains for the inaccurate Bayesian from converging quickly to a distribution close to the correct one, and the long-term dominance of the learner who converges to the correct distribution.

+\textbf{Imperfect Bayesian Learning:} We begin by demonstrating how a Bayesian with a misspecified finite prior may initially do well, but eventually vanishes from the market.
+Consider the following simple example.
+There is a market with two assets where agent 1 is a Bayesian learner and agent 2 is a UCB learner, starting from equal wealth shares.\footnote{We use UCB for simplicity.
+The main factor here is the different regret rates and not the particular algorithm.} The distribution of states is $q = (0.7, 0.3)$, i.e., state 1 occurs with probability $0.7$, and state 2 otherwise.
+The Bayesian learner has a prior consisting of three hypotheses: $(0.8, 0.2)$, $(0.9, 0.1)$, $(0.3, 0.7)$, where the first is closest to $q$ in relative entropy, but still has an error.
+The UCB learner considers a similar set of distributions as its action set: $(0.7, 0.3)$, $(0.9, 0.1)$, $(0.3, 0.7)$, but the first of these being the correct distribution $q$.

 \bfpar{Dynamics with a Constant Regret Difference} Next, we consider an example of two Bayesian learners, both with priors including the correct distribution of states.
 By Theorem \ref{thm:regret-of-a-Bayesian}, their regret levels can differ only by an additive constant, as both are perfect Bayesians with constant regret.
 Consequently, these agents are bound to coexist in the market.
 The example demonstrates that while the quality of the priors---provided they include a correct model---does not affect survival, the initial learning phase, which depends on the prior, does influence the steady-state partition of wealth between the agents.
 In this example, as in the previous one, there are two states, with the underlying distribution given by $q = (0.7, 0.3)$.
 Agent 1 has a prior that includes the correct distribution and two other models: $(0.8,0.2), (0.7,0.3), (0.6,0.4)$.
 Agent 2's prior includes one additional model: $(0.8,0.2), (0.7,0.3), (0.6,0.4), (0.5, 0.5)$.
 Both agents start with a uniform prior over the options they consider.
 Thus, agent 2 places smaller weight initially on the correct model than does agent 1.
 Figure \ref{fig:wealth-dynamics-two-Bayesians} depicts the wealth dynamics of these learners, starting from equal wealth levels.